Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Hotel: Luang Prabang Boutique Hotel

-• Day 3 – Through the Hills to Nong Khuay
+• Day 3: Luang Prabang Cycling to Nong Khuay

 Meals: breakfast, lunch, dinner

-• Day 4 – Nong Khuay to Nong Khiaw – Through Remote Villages and Rugged Terrain
+• Day 4: Nong Khuay to Nong Khiaw - cycling through remote villages

 Meals: breakfast, lunch, dinner